Text only

 HAVE A VOICE - VOTE MAY 19TH

-Who Can Charge Impact Fees in Georgia?
+Who Can Charge Impact Fees in Georgia and What Are They?

-Georgia law allows local governments—cities and counties—to assess and collect impact fees, but school systems are not currently authorized to assess them.
+Georgia law allows local governments (cities and counties) to assess and collect impact fees, but school systems are not currently authorized to assess them.

 • Roads and transportation facilities